jarinmanuvel/technical-exercise/README.md

    - Ensures that all elements load correctly when the French login page is accessed.

 ### Successful User Signup for French Language
-   - Tests successful signup process using French language settings. (positive scenario)
+   - Tests successful signup process when the user is in the French Sign up page.
+(Positive scenario)

 ### Field Validation Tests for English Language
    - Verifies validation messages and label visibility for the English signup page.